MetalBlockchain/metal-docs/docs/nodes/maintain/metalgo-config-flags.md

 #### `snow-mixed-query-num-push-vdr` (uint):

 If this node is a validator, when a container is inserted into consensus, send a Push Query to this many validators and a Pull Query to the others.
-Must be <= k.
+Must be &lt;= k.
 Defaults to `10`.

 #### `snow-mixed-query-num-push-non-vdr` (uint):

 fmt.Sprintf("If this node is not a validator, when a container is inserted into consensus, send a Push Query to %s validators and a Pull Query to the others.
-Must be <= k.
+Must be &lt;= k.
 Defaults to `0`.

 ### Continuous Profiling